degenerat3/meteor/docs/core_api.md

 Method: `POST`
 Params:
 ```
-uuid:      the client-generated unique identifier for the new bot [string]
+uuid:      the client-generated unique identifier for the new bot
-interval:  the interval (in seconds) between callbacks [string]
+interval:  the interval (in seconds) between callbacks
-delta:     the variation (in seconds) of each interval [string]
+delta:     the variation (in seconds) of each interval
-hostname:  the host that the bot is running on (generally an IP address) [string]
+hostname:  the host that the bot is running on (generally an IP address)
 ```

 ### `/register/host`